DIPlib/diplib/DIPworkplan.md

     infrastructure to be available.

 19. Parallelization of frameworks. **Requires special expertise**.
 Decision:
     OpenMP or Intel TBB?
-The `dip::Framework::Scan()` is ready to be parallelized.
+The `dip::Framework::Scan()` and `dip::Framework::Separable` are ready to be parallelized.
     Other frameworks can be parallelized as they are written, potentially using code from the first framework.